 After he had won the heavyweight championship of the world a record third time and announced his retirement (which proved a hiatus lasting little more than a year), Muhammad Ali granted renowned journalist Dave Anderson an exclusive “farewell” interview.
 In it Anderson asked “The Greatest” to assess his career and give his take on such things as his “toughest fight,” his “most desperate moment,” and the “best single punch” he ever threw.
 (Answers: The Thrilla in Manila; the final round of his second battle with Ken Norton; the right hand that downed George Foreman in Zaire.)

 And it will come as no surprise to many fight fans that when Anderson asked Ali to single out his “best technical fight,” the great champion’s reply was swift and decisive: “Cleveland Williams,” said the legendary pugilist who shook up the world.
 “Don’t think I missed a punch.”
-Indeed, it has become something of a cliché: Muhammad Ali was never better, never sharper, than when he demolished power-puncher Cleveland Williams inside of three one-sided rounds in Houston, Texas.
+Indeed, it has become something of a cliché: Muhammad Ali was never better, never sharper, than when he demolished power-puncher Cleveland Williams inside of three one-sided rounds in Houston, Texas, a legendary performance whose anniversary was marked by legions of fight fans earlier this week.

 And yet, one can make the case that Ali’s authoritative drubbing of the dangerous heavyweight they called “Big Cat” has, in fact, become underappreciated.
 This is due to what took place in November of 1964, when Williams, at that time a top contender with an impressive record of 63-5-1 and a recent major win over Billy Daniels, was pulled over by a police officer for speeding.
 A struggle ensued and the officer’s handgun discharged, the bullet hitting Williams in the stomach and injuring his kidney, colon and right hip.
 He was later told by a doctor that if he hadn’t been a professional athlete and in superb physical condition, he never would have survived his injuries.